IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Method

-After evolutionary step, the discriminator $D$ is updated.
-Thus the dynamic environment also changes with the evolution of population, and is able to provide continuous evolutionary pressure in conjunction with static environment.
-The objective function of $D$ is the same as that of the original GAN \cite{DBLP:conf/nips/GoodfellowPMXWOCB14}.
+After {the evolution} step, the discriminator $D$ is updated.
+Thus the dynamic environment also changes with the evolution of {the} population, and {it} is able to provide continuous evolutionary pressure in conjunction with {the} static environment.
+The objective function of $D$ is the same as that of the original GAN \cite{DBLP:conf/nips/GoodfellowPMXWOCB14}, {except for the additional GP term \cite{DBLP:conf/nips/GulrajaniAADC17},} {i.e.,}

+{where the third subterm is a GP term. $p_{\hat{x}}$ is the intermediate distribution between {the} real data and generated data. $\lambda$ is the balance coefficient of {the} GP, which is {set to} $\lambda=10$ as {in} WGAN-GP \cite{DBLP:conf/nips/GulrajaniAADC17}.}
-IE-GAN framework implemented in this paper adopts the same three mutation operators as E-GAN: minimax (GAN, \cite{DBLP:conf/nips/GoodfellowPMXWOCB14}), heuristic (NS-GAN, \cite{DBLP:conf/iclr/ArjovskyB17}), and Least-squares (LSGAN, \cite{DBLP:conf/iccv/MaoLXLWS17}).
-The complete algorithm is similar to Algorithm 2 in \cite{DBLP:journals/corr/abs-2101-11186}.
-The required hyperparameters are: mutation batch size $m$, the updating steps of discriminator per iteration $n_D$, the number of parents $\mu$, the number of mutations $n_m$, the number of crossovers $n_c$, and Adam hyperparameters $\alpha$, $\beta_1$, $\beta_2$.

-Compared to the two-player game of traditional GANs, E-GAN allows to select different dominant adversarial target in different training periods.
-Furthermore, CE-GAN \cite{DBLP:journals/corr/abs-2101-11186} can integrate the advantages of multiple loss functions in each training period to generate advantageous individuals.
+{The} IE-GAN framework implemented in this paper adopts the same three mutation operators as E-GAN: {the} minimax ({in} GAN \cite{DBLP:conf/nips/GoodfellowPMXWOCB14}), heuristic ({in} NS-GAN \cite{DBLP:conf/iclr/ArjovskyB17}), and least-squares ({in} LSGAN \cite{DBLP:conf/iccv/MaoLXLWS17}) {operators}.
+The complete algorithm is similar to the framework algorithm in \cite{DBLP:conf/ijcnn/LiZGL21}. {In comparison} to the two-player game of traditional GANs, E-GAN {makes it possible} to select different dominant adversarial targets in different training phase{s}.
+Furthermore, CE-GAN \cite{DBLP:conf/ijcnn/LiZGL21} can integrate the advantages of multiple loss functions in each training {phase} to generate advantageous individuals.
 Moreover, IE-GAN improves the crossover operator of CE-GAN and is able to guide evolution with a more accurate evaluation function, thereby obtaining a more competitive solution.

-It is worth mentioning that the discriminator $D$ is deeply involved in the whole process of the framework.
-It provides gradient information for mutation operators and it is an important measurement for evaluating samples and offspring.
-So the framework can benefit a lot from the improvement of $D$.
+It is worth mentioning that the discriminator $D$ is deeply involved in the {entire} framework.
+It provides gradient information for mutation operators{,} and it {provides} an important measurement {that is used to evaluate} samples and offspring. {Therefore,} the framework can {strongly} benefit from the improvement of $D$.